-Kevin Hart kicks Aziz Ansari down the sinkhole to his death to avoid falling down it as well, however Ansari's hand comes off in the process getting stuck to Kevin and he ultimately falls down as well trying to shake it off himself.
+Kevin Hart kicks Aziz Ansari down the sinkhole to his death to avoid falling down it as well, however Ansari's hand comes off in the process due to a cable and gets stuck to Kevin; he ultimately falls down as well trying to shake it off himself.

 Vast majority of deaths in the film are this really since it is the Apocalypse; whether or not you go to Heaven is based on your moral merit.
 Commit something bad, you're likely going to die very soon.
 Like Michael Cera dying immediately after accusing people of stealing his cell phone and acting like a snob about it.
 Or the cashier who forced a little kid to buy something in order to use the bathroom.
 She was the first to die.